Protiviti-JSargent/ficam-access/pages/PACS-guide.md

 * **Workstation - (Core Component)**

-Used with the Head End System for administration, and to register PIV Cardholder’s facility authorization into the PACS.
+Used with the Head End System for administration, and to register PIV cardholder’s facility authorization into the PACS.
 However, some systems use a separate PKI registration application to extract, validate and register the PIV card with the PACS.
 Other systems combine the extraction and validation with their own enrollment workstation.

 ## FIPS 201 Compliance Testing for PACS